allprogrammers/unit7-8/README.md

     - Vulnerability types: Privilege Escalation
     - Tested in version: 4.7
     - Fixed in version: 4.7.2

   - [x] GIF Walkthrough:

 	<img src='pe.gif'>

-  - [x] Steps to recreate:
+  - [x] Steps to recreate:<br>
-	-Locate a website running wordpress 4.7
+	-Locate a website running wordpress 4.7<br>
-	-get and exploit from exploit db and run it against the website to see the posts -make a file with the desired content in it
+	-get and exploit from exploit db and run it against the website to see the posts<br>
+	-make a file with the desired content in it<br>
-	-run the exploit as shown in the gif to replace the content of the post with your content
+	-run the exploit as shown in the gif to replace the content of the post with your content<br>

   - [x] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/4.7/src/wp-includes/rest-api/endpoints/class-wp-rest-posts-controller.php)